 MEXICAN ASSOCIATION OF AUTOMOTIVE PARTS MANUFACTURERS (INA)

-Mr. Oscar Albin was born in México City in 1958.
-He completed his university studies in mechanical engineering at Tecnológico de Monterrey and is currently pursuing a master's degree in renewable energies.
-He began his career in the year of 1982 at the company Volkswagen of Mexico and then spent two years later to work at Chrysler de Mexico where developed the majority of his professional career in that institution for 25 years covering different positions to the last as Director of Procurement and Quality at Chrysler de México.
-During this stay at Chrysler of Mexico he served as development manager of Mexican suppliers at Chrysler Corporation in Detroit Michigan for four years and subsequently as a result of the merger of Daimler and Chrysler his destination was Mercedes Benz Spain as Procurement Director.
-Mr. Albin currently is the Executive President of the National Industry of Automotive Parts since 2012.
+Oscar Albin began his career in 1982 at the company Volkswagen of Mexico, in 1984 he entered Chrysler de Mexico where he developed most of his professional career for the next 25 years, covering different positions.
+During his stay at Chrysler of Mexico he served as development manager of Mexican suppliers at Chrysler Corporation in Detroit Michigan for four years and subsequently as a result of the merger of Daimler and Chrysler his destination was Mercedes Benz Spain as Procurement Director.
+Mr. Albin is currently the executive president of the National Industry of Automotive Parts since 2012.

-Guido is the Associate Director responsible for covering the automotive industry in Latin America at Global Insight.
-Guido oversees vehicle sales, exports and production trends in the automotive industry within the region, follows investments and OEM strategy planning as well as developing the forecasts for the market.
-His area of expertise is product planning and strategy and how these affect vehicle demand.
-Prior to this role Guido oversaw manufacturers' product cycles for the Americas as well as closely following trends in all markets in the Americas.
-Guido joined Global Insight in 2001 while completing an internship for graduate school and was brought onboard upon completion of his internship.
+Mr. Vildozo is the associate director responsible for covering the automotive industry in Latin America at HIS Markit.
+He oversees vehicle sales, exports and production trends in the automotive industry within the region, follows investments and OEM strategy planning as well as developing the forecasts for the market.
+Prior to said role, Guido oversaw manufacturers' product cycles for the Americas as well as closely following trends in all markets in the Americas.

 J.D.
 POWER AND ASSOCIATES MEXICO

-Mr. Gomez is responsible for business activities in the country, including establishing trusted advisor relationships with clients.
-He’s focused on solidifying and growing the company's automotive business and identifying potential growth opportunities in emerging industries in Mexico.
+Mr. Gomez is responsible for business activities in the country, including establishing trusted advisor relationships with clients; he’s focused on solidifying and growing the JD POWER's automotive business and identifying potential growth opportunities in emerging industries within Mexico.